Dale W. Jorgenson: Welfare measurement

-Evaluation of alternative policies.
+Evaluation of alternative policies

 In 1993 Jorgenson and Peter J. Wilcoxen surveyed this evaluation of energy, environmental, trade, and tax policies, based on the econometric general equilibrium models Jorgenson developed with Ho and Wilcoxen.
 The concept of an intertemporal price system provides the unifying framework.
 This system balances current demands and supplies for products and factors of production.
 Asset prices are linked to the present values of future capital services through rational expectations equilibrium.
 The long-run dynamics of economic growth are captured through linkages among capital services, capital stocks, and past investments.
 Alternative policies are compared in terms of the impact of changes in policy on individual and social welfare.
 This approach was incorporated into the official guidelines for preparing economic analyses by the U.S. Environmental Protection Agency in 2000.

+Machine learning

+While Dale W. Jorgenson was primarily a foundational econometrician and growth economist rather than a computer scientist, his empirical frameworks, data structures, and private industry advisory roles bridged traditional economic measurement with modern data-driven forecasting.
+His development of high-dimensional measurement frameworks, such as the KLEMS productivity architecture, provided the highly structured datasets utilized in contemporary computational economics.
+Furthermore, his pioneering work on flexible functional forms—most notably the translog production function—allowed for the approximation of complex, non-linear economic behaviors without rigid parametric constraints, conceptually aligning with the underlying philosophies of machine learning regressions.

 Personal life

 Jorgenson was married to Linda Mabus Jorgenson, an attorney, with whom he had a son, Eric, and a daughter, Kari.
 He died on June 8, 2022, in Cambridge, Massachusetts.
 The cause was described as respiratory ailments.